50 Income-Producing Activities for Home Stagers

 What is an Income-Producing Activity?

-When you’re running your business, it’s easy to get bogged down on the day-to-day grind items and not focusing on activities that are truly producing income for your business.
-You can feel very busy at the end of your office day, but when you look back, you felt like you’ve done nothing.
-You can actually feel very busy but not actually be very productive in terms of producing progress or income for your business.
+When you’re running your business, it’s easy to get bogged down on the day-to-day grind and not focus on activities that are truly producing income for your business.
+You can feel very busy at the end of your office day, but when you look back, you feel like you’ve done nothing.
+You might feel very busy but are not actually being very productive in terms of producing progress or income for your business.

 for you to get started:

 Make sure you have strong and professional branding for your business.
 This includes all your marketing materials, such as business cards, website, etc.

 Call prospective clients and ask them out for coffee or a quick chat on the phone.

 Go to open houses and meet agents you want to work with.

 Co-host an open house at one of your staged homes.

 Co-host a seller’s seminar with a seller’s agent.